CogFormer: Learn All Your Models Once: Methods

-where $\rmZ_t = (1-t)\rmB + t\rmZ_1$ defines a linear probability path \citep{liu2023flow}.
-The expectation is taken over a uniform time distribution, the meta-simulator, and the Gaussian latent distribution of $\rmZ_1$; the mask $\rmM$ in the norm operator $\Vert \cdot \Vert$ ensures that only active parameters contribute to the loss.
-At inference time, we generate samples from the approximate $q(\rmB \mid \mathcal{A}, \hat{u})$ by integrating the learned velocity field from $t=1$ to $t=0$ using any off-the-shelf ODE solver.
-In our experiments, we use a simple Euler scheme with $\Delta t = 10^{-3}$, but error-correcting schemes are also viable. \paragraph{Transformer backbone} To realize the conditional velocity field $\hat{u}$, we develop a transformer-based encoder-decoder architecture (see~\autoref{fig:transformer}).
-The \textit{encoder} is a SetTransformer \citep{lee2019set} that processes the design matrix and the responses (model observables) $(\rmX, \rmY)$ into a sequence of $L$ learned summary representations, $\rmS = (\rvs_1,\dots,\rvs_L)$ with $\rvs_{\ell} \in \mathbb{R}^S$.
-The encoder can easily process varying trial counts and experimental designs, remaining permutation-invariant across trials.
+where $\omega_t$ is an optional weight and $\rmZ_t = (1-t)\rmB + t\rmZ_1$ defines a linear probability path \citep{liu2023flow}.
+The expectation is taken over a uniform time distribution, the meta-simulator, and the Gaussian latent distribution of $\rmZ_1$; the mask $\rmM$ in the norm operator $\Vert \cdot \Vert$ ensures that only active coefficients contribute to the loss.
+At inference time, we generate samples from the approximate posterior $q(\rmB \mid \mathcal{A}, \hat{u})$ by integrating the learned velocity field from $t=1$ to $t=0$ using any off-the-shelf ODE solver.
+In our experiments, we use a simple Euler scheme with $\Delta t = 10^{-3}$, but various error-correcting schemes are also viable \citep{arruda2025diffusion}.

+\paragraph{Transformer backbone} To realize the conditional velocity field $\hat{u}$, we develop a transformer-based encoder–decoder architecture (see~\autoref{fig:transformer}; further details about the individual attention blocks can be found in~\autoref{fig:cogformer-attentions}).
+The architecture is dictated by an asymmetry in our problem: the observations are exchangeable, while the parameters are not.
+CogFormer treats each side accordingly.

+The \textbf{encoder} is a modernized version of the Set Transformer \citep{lee2019set} that encodes the design matrix $\rmX$ and the model observables $\rmY$ into a sequence of $L$ learned summary representations, $\rmS = (\rvs_1,\dots,\rvs_L)$ with $\rvs_{\ell} \in \mathbb{R}^S$.
+Since the trial-level pairs $(\rvx_n,\rvy_n)$ are exchangeable, the posterior is invariant to joint permutations of the rows of $(\rmX,\rmY)$; a set-based encoder bakes this invariance in by construction rather than forcing the network to learn it.
+As a result, the permutation-invariant encoder can handle varying trial counts and experimental designs.

+The \textbf{decoder} maps the encoder summaries $\rmS$ to the velocity field $\hat{u}$ of the parameters $\rmB$.
+Unlike the observations, the parameters are not exchangeable: each entry of $\rmB \in \mathbb{R}^{I \times D_{\mathcal{F}}}$ plays a distinct role, and their posterior correlations are themselves objects of inference.
+This calls for structured sequence attention rather than a set operation.
+A unique feature of our architecture is that it unrolls the coefficient matrix $\rmB$ into a 1D sequence of $I \times D_{\mathcal{F}}$ tokens, which is what allows us to work with both varying numbers of columns (intrinsic parameters) and rows (regressors).